jlennox/bird-rummy/design-notes.md

     - BUT you know they may draw from the discard pile instead, so you put the good cards on top.
     - BUT ....
 - Maybe have an effect or ability to re-order the Forest?
+- Don't try too hard to control luck.
+    - First turn outs are a thing that happen in 5 card draw rummy.
+    - First turn outs are OK, but should be uncommon.
+        - Part of controlling for this is amount of birds vs resources/effects.
+- Coin flips suck.
+    - They make great flavor, but you now need something external to the game to play it.